 - Tuition fees

 First of all, before getting Student Visa for the US, you should search for the universities where you want to study, their fees and accommodation facilities.
-Tuition Fees range from $5,000 to more than $50,000 per year for international students in the US.
+Tuition Fees ranges from $5,000 to more than $50,000 per year for international students in the US.
 As we know the cost of living in the US depends on the location.
 For example, cities or urban areas in Washington, California and New York are highly expensive.

 Students can nearly cover all expenses while working on campus Jobs.
 Students can get paid $5.15 to $15 per hour for on Campus jobs.
 Nepali Student or any international students are allowed to work for 20 hours per week and 40 hours per week during summer.
 Some universities may allow students to work out of the campus after nine months of their arrival at the university.